Al Fresco Dining Guide: What to Order at the Best Patio Restaurants This Season

 Can I make special dietary requests at a patio restaurant?

 Yes, most restaurants accommodate dietary needs.
-It’s best to call ahead or note it in the reservation.

 Enjoy Your Summer Dining Experience